Power transmission coupling and universal joint replacement technology by Twin Spring Coupling

 We can replace most coupling units, our design is a hybrid of both types of traditional coupling units.

 - The Universal Joint which comes from numerous manufacturers across numerous industries like Spicer, Moog, SKF, GMB, Neapco in the Automotive industry.
-In agriculture there are Walterscheid, Weasler and Bondioli, finally in Industrial there is Love Joy, Belden, Boston Gear
+In agriculture there are Walterscheid, Weasler and Bondioli, finally in Industrial there is Love Joy, Belden, Ruland, Boston Gear.
+For universal joint users the Twin Spring Coupling has no internal bearings or pin/block that needs to be maintained and replaced, besides that its available in all the different splines and connection types available in the market.

-- In industrial coupling there are 4 types of couplings, Uni joints, Beam Couplings (either single beam or multi beam), Bellows Couplings and Jaw Type Couplings L070–L226, manufacturers include KTR, SIT, Huco, Altra, Belden, Tsubaki, R+W, Lovejoy, TB Wood, Guardian Couplings, Ruland, Helical
+- In industrial coupling there are 5 types of couplings, Universal joints, Beam Couplings (either single beam or multi beam), Bellows Couplings and Jaw Couplings L100–L226, manufacturers include KTR, Altra, Belden, Tsubaki, R+W, Lovejoy, TB Wood, Guardian Couplings, Ruland, Helical.
+The 5th type of coupling is called an elastomeric coupling, this coupling includes jaw couplings as the insert used in a jaw coupling is considered an elastomeric coupling.
+The main 5 couplings have a lack of flexibility which makes it either a universal joint or one of the other couplings.

 Not only can we swap out most of these couplings with a direct fit with the spline and key but also offer improved performance and reliability.

-2. Why would Twin Spring’s Coupling be better than a universal joint?
+2. FAQs – Why would Twin Spring’s Coupling be better than a universal joint?

 Twin Spring Coupling